Local government election participants

 Prior to nominating, all candidates (including sitting councillors) must complete mandatory training conducted by the Department of State Development, Infrastructure, Local Government and Planning (formerly DLGRMA).

-The online training can be accessed via the 'So you want to be a councillor' page at: https://www.dlgrma.qld.gov.au/so-you-want-to-be-a-councillor.
+The online training can be accessed via the 'Mandatory candidate training' page at: https://www.statedevelopment.qld.gov.au/about-us/local-government/for-the-community/so-you-want-to-be-a-councillor/training

 Candidates must declare they have successfully completed the course on their official nomination form.
 It is recommended that candidates keep a copy of the mandatory training completion certificate, which they receive when they complete the course.
 The reference number on the certificate can be included on the nomination form as proof of completion.